'Like a bomb went off': Irma survivors describe horror in Caribbean

 The Federal Emergency Management Agency and the U.S. military were helping to rescue people blocked in their homes by debris after residents cleared the roads of fallen trees, according to Davis, who said he helped organize such efforts.

-Davis added that he and a few friends had been traveling back and forth from the island to provide food and other relief to hundreds of people in the British Virgin Islands.
+Davis, the St. Thomas-born developer, added that he and a few friends had been traveling back and forth to provide food and other relief to hundreds of people in the British Virgin Islands.

 "We heard there were starving in [the island of] Jost Van Dyke and that nobody had gotten to them yet," he said.
 "We needed to get to them, because nobody was taking care of them."

-Note: CORRECTION (Sept.
-13, 2017, 9:00 a.m.): An earlier version of this article incorrectly described Belize.
-It is a coastal country in Central America, not an island.